 I know this one is going to be a big shocker for a lot of people.
 Especially since grapeseed oil is constantly marketed as such a healthy cooking oil.
 Well, the “health” of grapeseed oil (and most of the other oils on this list) is all based on misleading information and myths about cholesterol and heart health (I’ve explained this all above, so if your skipping ahead, go back and read it if you really want to understand why grapeseed oil is not heart healthy!).

 Grapeseed oil is about 70% omega-6 fatty acid which, as I explained above is way too many omega-6s.
 Too much omega-6s PUFAs causes inflammation which is the true cause of heart disease and can lead to other health problems like cancer and autoimmune disorders.

-About 87% of canola oil is genetically modified.
 To create canola oil, one must take the crude oil that has been heat extracted from rape seeds (what canola oil is made from) and refine, bleach and deodorize it.
-The fact that it is processed under high heat causes it to go rancid, which then creates the need for industrial carcinogenic bleaches and deodorizers like hexane.
+The fact that canola oil is processed under high heat causes it to go rancid, which then creates the need for industrial carcinogenic bleaches and deodorizers like hexane.

-Even though canola oil contains omega-3s, these oils are fragile and subject to oxidation through heating.
+Even though the rapeseeds that canola oil is made from contain omega-3s fatty acids, these fatty acids are fragile and subject to oxidation through heating.
 If you think about it, other oils that are high in omega-3s would never be used for cooking.
 Fish oil and flaxseed oil are high in omega-3s, but are never heated because they are sensitive to oxidation.
-Look at this label of this flax seed oil bottle it says not to heat it.
+If you look at a label of a flax seed oil bottle it will say not to heat it.